TykTechnologies/tyk-identity-broker/README.md

 Tyk Identity Broker can act as the go-between for the Tyk Dashboard and Portal and a third party identity provider.
 Tyk Identity broker can also interpret and pass along information about the user who is logging in such as Name, Email and group or role metadata for enforcing role based access control in the Tyk Dashboard.

+###### Gateway & Dashboard pre-requisites
+The Gateway will encode the certificate being used for SAML at the time of upload.
+In order for the dashboard to be able to use this certificate you will need to match the `secret` within tyk.conf with the `tyk_api_config.secret` tyk_analytics.conf.
+Alternatively you can enable `security.private_certificate_encoding_secret` in both tyk.conf for the gateway and tyk_analytics.conf for the dashboard.

+###### SAML Glossary
+SAML metadata is an XML document which contains information necessary for interaction with SAML-enabled identity or service providers.
+The document contains e.g. URLs of endpoints, information about supported bindings, identifiers and public keys.
+Once you create your TIB profile you can find the SP metadata file under `{Dashboard HOST}/auth/{TIB Profile Name}/saml/metadata`

 The provider config for SAML has the following values that can be configured in a Profile:

 `SAMLBaseURL`: The host of TIB that will be used in the metadata document for the Service Provider.
 This will form part of the metadata URL used as the Entity ID by the IDP.
 The redirects configured in the IDP must match the expected Host and URI configured in the metadata document made available by Tyk Identity Broker.